syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 {% previewsample "page.domainurl/code-snippet/heatmap/axis-cs13" %}
 {% endif %}

-### Customizing the labels when intersecting with other labels
+### Customizing labels when intersecting with other labels

 When the axis labels intersect, [labelIntersectAction](../api/heatmap/axisModel/#labelintersectaction) property is used to handle the intersection.
 The `labelIntersectAction` property can take the following values.